What is an eating disorder?

 What causes eating disorders?

 The development of an eating disorder is usually complex and can involve a number of different factors.
-Some of these factors can include negative life experiences, learned behavior, genetics, negative relationships, society and culture.
+Some of these factors can include negative life experiences, learned behaviour, genetics, negative relationships, society and culture.
 A number of possible casual factors can be seen to lead to the development of anorexia and bulimia.
 A combination of these factors commonly occur.

 Studies have uncovered that, like many other mental health conditions, the development of eating disorders can be linked to past experiences.
 Negative experiences in childhood and adolescence can have a particularly negative lasting effect on us.